 This test is only a guide as an apparently poor flue may improve once the stove is installed, lit and the flue is warmed.
-If, once the stove is installed, there is any doubt that the chimney is providing an adequate draught, a flue draught reading can be taken with the stove lit.
-Two flue draught readings should be taken, one with the stove at minimum firing rate and one at maximum firing rate.
-Close all doors & windows during the test.
+If, once the stove is installed, if there is any doubt that the chimney is providing an adequate draught; a flue draught reading can be taken with the stove lit.
+Two flue draught readings should be taken, one with the stove at minimum rate and one at maximum rate.